unipark00/tekrepo/_posts/2019-04-10-flannel_install.md

 ---

 This post shows the result of flannel installing.

-Master node and all nodes are ready to service ...
+Currently, your Master node are ready to do service ...
 You should join the worker node ~~ !!!

 ## After installing flannel ...